Designer of Dreams – V and A Dior exhibitionMarch 31, 2019

 In the first room, there is a case of artefact, family snapshots, a catalogue from the fertiliser company and a nice portrait of Dior as a young man by Paul Strecker, his rather elfish expression not yet superseded by the pendulous and portly impression he would later give.
 The room is bright white and designed like a stage set version of the exterior of his boutique.
 Its very impressive double height scale enables mannequins to be set at all levels, each dressed in a monochrome outfit inspired by the central exhibit, a piece which will make any fashion historian salivate.
 It’s a cream and white Bar Suit, believed to be the very one photographed on Rene Breton by Willy Maywald in 1947.

-The “Corolla” line
+V and A Dior exhibition – The “Corolla” line

 This design, from the inaugural “Corolla” collection, was an instant success.
 The “Corolla” line featured soft shoulders, massive bosom and nipped waist and on many models a flaring full petticoated skirts like the petals of a flower in full bloom.
 To put it into context, other designers were doing that too that year and the few preceding it but Dior’s version has come down in history as the definitive version, the “New Look” of post-war.
 The Bar Suit on display, a little yellowed at the labels, is a beautiful object.
 It is perfectly sewn, with a high attention to detail and its slightly padded hips look charming and not out of proportion.
 The self covered buttons are hand sewn with tiny stitches.
 It’s fantastic to see.